 The Jacksonville Beach Fishing Pier, almost a quarter of a mile long, is open from 6:00 am to 10:00 pm (depending on the season it may close earlier) and is the perfect spot to cast a line into the Atlantic.
 Bait shops are available on the pier as well as other concessions.
 It’s also wheelchair-accessible so anyone can get a close-up view of the ocean and enjoy the salt breezes.

 Rent a paddleboard at Jax Surf and Paddle and run out to Neptune Beach if you want to work on your balance!
+For some quick paddle board tips check click here.
 Around lunchtime, chill at the Lemon Bar for live music, food and drinks, and a beautiful beachside view.
 For other shopping and dining options, the Beaches Town Center is an outdoor mall strip that’s still fairly close to the ocean by Neptune Beach.
 If you happen to be there on the third Thursday of the month, stick around for the North Beaches Art Walk to get a glimpse of some local Jacksonville art.
 Beaches Town Center opens early and closes late, so feel free to take your time strolling through.

 If you’re looking for an uncrowded beach to fully relax on, head to Atlantic Beach.
 Since few people are there, it’s a perfect spot to learn how to surf without worrying about bumping into others.
 Although there are waves year-round, wintertime is the best surfing season.
 You can also kayak in the ocean or enjoy the sunset while lounging in the sand.